Table of Contents

 Its two Alnico Classic humbucker pickups allow for a versatile range of sounds, making it suitable for various musical genres.

-The Epiphone Broadway’s elegant gold hardware, multi-bound headstock, and distinctive tree of life inlay on the fretboard make it an attractive option.
+The Epiphone Broadway’s elegant gold hardware, multi-bound headstock, and tree of life inlay on the fretboard make it an attractive option.
 Especially for those seeking an affordable yet visually appealing archtop guitar.

 The Gibson ES-335 is an iconic semi-hollow body guitar that has been a favorite among musicians since its introduction in 1958.
 With a solid center block and a laminated maple top, back, and sides, it offers the best of both worlds.

 Combining the warmth and resonance of a hollow-body, with the sustain and reduced feedback of a solid-body electric guitar.

 Equipped with two humbucking pickups, the Gibson ES-335 provides a rich and versatile sound.
 This makes it an excellent choice for various music styles, including jazz, blues, and rock.

 Its double-cutaway body shape and special f-holes not only add to its visual appeal, but also contribute to its outstanding playability and tonal range.

 The archtop guitar has come a long way since its invention by Orville Gibson.
 Its wonderfully curved top, F-shaped soundholes, and soundpost have made it a popular choice for musicians, particularly those in the jazz and blues genres.